dwhitena/go-streaming-sentiment-analysis/README.md

 ## Bonus exercise - Scaling up

 In [example3](example3), we discussed how to use multiple workers to process things off of a buffered channel.
 How could you utilize this ideas to increase the efficiency of your streaming analysis?
-Try it out!
+Try modifying your exercise 5 code to use a buffered channel and multiple workers.

 *HINT - the exercise 4 example blocks while waiting for a response from MachineBox.
 Try using multiple workers to process tweets concurrently while waiting on those responses.*